davefowler/prosemirror-suggestion-mode-examples/README.md

 ## TODO

-- combine accepting and rejecting two an add and delete together when next to each other (mark as a replacement?)
+- combine accepting and rejecting two an add and delete together when next to each other (potentially make a suggestion_replace mark)
 - add reasons to suggestions display

 ## Design choices